klenert17/Caster/README.md

 ### Reflection

 I learned how to make different parts not connect and how to use the "use" tool.
+The use tool converts an edge(s) onto a sketch plane.

 ---